ibm-cloud-docs/AnalyticsEngine/spark-interactive-notebooks-api.md

 # Spark Interactive (Notebooks and API)

-There are two ways to run spark applications interactively in an IBM Analytics Engine cluster:
+There are two ways to run spark applications interactively in an {{site.data.keyword.iae_full_notm}} cluster:
 * Jupyter Notebook Gateway (JNBG)
 * SSH

 ## Jupyter Notebook Gateway (JNBG)

-The IBM Analytics Engine cluster runs a JNBG service which is a Jupyter Kernel Gateway to allow interactive clients like Jupyter Notebook servers to connect to the cluster and submit code for execution.
+The {{site.data.keyword.iae_full_notm}} cluster runs a JNBG service which is a Jupyter Kernel Gateway to allow interactive clients like Jupyter Notebook servers to connect to the cluster and submit code for execution.

 ### Supported Kernels